 Ray would find another outlet for his talents after the demise of vaudeville.
-Beginning with the Pansy Club that opened in New York in December 1930, nightspots featuring female impersonators and Gay performers began springing up in San Francisco, Los Angeles, and Chicago.
+Beginning with the Pansy Clubs that opened in New York in December 1930, nightspots featuring female impersonators and Gay performers began springing up in San Francisco, Los Angeles, and Chicago.
 The clubs, sometimes catering to an exclusively homosexual clientele, at other times to mixed or exclusively straight patrons, attracted steady business with a mix of songs and comedy that went beyond the simple gags of men in dresses that might be seen in vaudeville to humor examining and celebrating aspects of Gay life and gender identity.

 A few months later, authorities began cracking down on the establishments, enforcing laws that prohibited individuals in drag at nightclubs unless they were employees.
 Because of the police raids, Ray moved his show, “Boys Will Be Girls”, to Tait’s Café in San Francisco, headlining in May 1933 as “Frisco’s first pansy show”.
 The revue succumbed to a series of police raids, the first of which happened to be carried live on the radio – a local station had decided to broadcast the show, apparently unaware of the intentions of city authorities to raid the club.
 As the crackdowns continued, some performers, including Ray, stopped appearing in drag.

 Throughout the 1930’s, Ray would settle into songs and routines that would be the mainstay of his work for the next thirty years.
 Although he had a house in California, Ray spent most of his time on the road, traveling from one spot to another, appearing wherever the work would take him, from Miami to Chicago, Kansas City, Salt Lake City, and points between.
-Although Don Romesburg, who researched a thesis on Ray’s life, found considerable documentation for Ray’s appearances all over the country, Ray’s appearances in Europe and Asia, discussed at length in his memoirs, have yet to be confirmed.
+Although Don Romesburg, who researched a thesis on Ray’s life, found considerable documentation for Ray’s appearances all over the country, Ray’s appearances in Europe, Asia, and the Middle East, discussed at length in his memoirs, have yet to be fully confirmed.